-On August 10, 2017, the Company entered into arm's length definitive agreements (collectively the "Sunnyside Agreement") with Regal USA to acquire, by way of option (the "Sunnyside Option"), up to 67.5% of the Sunnyside Property located in Santa Cruz County, Arizona.
+On August 10, 2017, the Company entered into arm's length definitive agreements (collectively the "Sunnyside Agreement") with Regal Resources USA, Inc., a subsidiary of Regal Resources Inc. (together "Regal") to acquire, by way of option (the "Sunnyside Option"), up to 67.5% of the Sunnyside Property located in Santa Cruz County, Arizona.